 The only way to stop destructive pests in South Bend from doing irreversible damage is by identifying their populations quickly and taking the proper steps to eliminate them.
 The best way is with help from the pros, but here’s some crucial information to get you started on true pest protection.

 Ants vs. Termites

-Two common and invasive pests create significant property damage thanks to their wood-boring ways: termites and carpenter ants.
+Two common and invasive pests in South Bend create significant property damage thanks to their wood-boring ways: termites and carpenter ants.
 Both form elaborate colonies that allow them to divide and conquer, forming outdoors and then growing towards human structures.
 Both insects also begin their colonies through the actions of their swarming reproductive members.
 These alates, the only winged members of their populations, can be difficult to tell apart, but there are some key differences between termite colonies and carpenter ant colonies.

 - Appearance: It’s important to note that, other than the flying swarmers, you’re not likely to actually see a termite.
 They spend their entire lives underground, so physical differences aren’t usually a factor when it comes to identifying these pest problems.